Solian Oral solution

 Solian tablets are available in three different strengths:

-Solian Solution is a clear, pale yellow coloured liquid.
+Solian Solution is a clear yellow coloured liquid.
 It is available in 60mL brown glass bottles.

 - Solian Solution - 100mg amisulpride per mL.